evennia/evennia/evennia/contrib/grid/ingame_map_display/README.md

 Contribution - helpme 2022

-This adds a `map` to a given room which can be viewed with the `map` command.
-You can easily alter it to add special characters denoting environments, room colors and so on.
+This adds an ascii `map` to a given room which can be viewed with the `map` command.
+You can easily alter it to add special characters, room colors etc. The map shown is dynamically generated on use, and supports all compass directions and up/down.
+Other directions are ignored.

 If you don't expect the map to be updated frequently, you could choose to save the calculated map as a .ndb value on the room and render that instead of running mapping calculations anew each time.